-Teaching Middle School Students the technology and concepts for the cities of the future
+Teaching middle school students technology and STEM concepts for the cities of the future

-The SoSC curriculum, and its activities and experiments, show how fundamental STEM concepts are applied in city planning, infrastructure development and the systems that cities, and their citizens, rely on through four instructional units: energy, urban infrastructure, transportation and wireless communications.
+The SoSC curriculum, shows how fundamental STEM concepts are applied in city planning, infrastructure development and the systems that cities, and their citizens, rely on through four instructional units: energy, urban infrastructure, transportation and wireless communications.
 NYU School of Engineering graduate and undergraduate students instruct the program, highlighting innovations in areas like connected devices, smart cars, renewable energy and sensors (and the use of data they collect).
-Over 1,200 middle and high school students have completed the program and 34 teachers have been trained in the curriculum.

 - Have demonstrated interest in STEM as shown in the required (short) application essays

 - Are available for the entirety of the program

 - Are entering 6th, 7th, or 8th grade in September 2020

 Application Deadline: April 20th

 Notification of Application: May 5th